duskopijetlovic/duskopijetlovic.github.io/_posts/2024-06-01-tex-latex-quick-start.md

 \end{document}
 ```

-You always finish the top matter with the \maketitle command, which tells LaTeX that it's complete and it can typeset the title according to the information you have provided and the class (style) you are using.
+You always finish the top matter (front matter) with the \maketitle command, which tells LaTeX that it's complete and it can typeset the title according to the information you have provided and the class (style) you are using.
 If you omit ```\maketitle```, the title will not be typeset.

 Using this approach, you can only create a title with a fixed layout.